How do I stop my team from arguing about which dashboard is 'right'?

 What if departments need different views?

 Use the same metric, then slice by dimensions such as region or segment.
 Dashboards can be pre-configured with default settings.
-If a real business rule is different, create a separate, named metric with its own definition.
+If a real business rule is genuinely different (not just a filter), create a separate, named metric with its own definition and owner.

 How do we handle legacy reports that no longer match?